Medical expert of the article

 What causes stenosing laryngotracheitis?

-Stenosing laryngotracheitis, or croup in recent years, SARS are dominant: influenza, parainfluenza, respiratory syncytial (MS), adenovirus infection, etc. Diphtheria of the oropharynx as the cause of croup is very rare today.
-Perhaps the development of croup with herpes infection (aphthous stomatitis), measles, chicken pox.
+Stenosing laryngotracheitis, or croup in recent years, is dominated by acute respiratory viral infections: influenza, parainfluenza, respiratory syncytial (RS), adenovirus infection, etc. Diphtheria of the oropharynx as a cause of croup is very rare today.
+Croup may develop with herpes infection (aphthous stomatitis), measles, chickenpox.
 Due to the small diameter of the upper respiratory tract in young children, even a slight swelling of the mucous membrane leads to a pronounced narrowing of their lumen with an increase in resistance to air flow.

 - influenza A virus;